LineFlowDP/LineFlowDP/README.md

 		python TUDataset_processed.py

-## Training Graph Convolutional Network Model
+## Training Relational Graph Convolutional Network Model

 To leverage the information in our refined program dependency graph, we constructed a Relational Graph Convolutional Network model.